nondescryptid/lawtech-reading-list/README.md

 ## About This Project / Pontification Space
 Hi!
-I'm Tomoe, and I spend an inordinate amount of time poking about online.
-Here's my attempt to organise the things I've been reading (or intend to read) a little better.
 The world is moving terribly fast, and we wake up every day a little more ignorant than we were the day before.

-One of the hardest things is not knowing where to start -- Hopefully, this list will help people who are interested in learning more, but don't really know where to begin.
+One of the hardest things is not knowing where to start -- Hopefully, this list will help people who are interested in learning more about law and technology, but don't really know where to begin.

 ## Tech of Law
 How do technology and law intersect?